-- (a) When Filed on Paper.
+(a) When Filed on Paper.
 When a party files a motion for leave to file an amended pleading that, if leave is granted, will be filed on paper, the party must attach a copy of the proposed amended pleading as an exhibit to the motion.
 The party must also submit with the motion an original and a judge's copy of the proposed pleading.
 The original and judge's copy must neither be physically attached to the motion nor made exhibits to the motion.
 The original of the proposed pleading must contain the original signature of the signing attorney.
-If leave is granted, the clerk will file the original of the amended pleading. - (b) When Filed by Electronic Means.
+If leave is granted, the clerk will file the original of the amended pleading.

+(b) When Filed by Electronic Means.
 When a party files by electronic means a motion for leave to file an amended pleading, the party must attach the proposed amended pleading to the motion as an exhibit.
-If leave is granted, the party must then electronically file the amended pleading, subject to the restrictions and requirements of the ECF Administrative Procedures Manual.
+If leave is granted, the amended pleading will be deemed filed as of the date of the order granting leave, or as otherwise specified by the presiding judge, and the clerk will file a copy of the amended pleading.